marcopennekamp/lore/spec/04-classes-entities-components.md

 ##### Instantiation

-Entities are **instantiated** like classes, with the simple addition that component declarations are also added as parameters in the order of declaration.
-For example, the entity declard above would have the following constructor:
+Entities are **instantiated** like classes, with the simple addition that component declarations are also added as parameters in their order of declaration.
+For example, the entity declard above would have the following default constructor:

 ```
 E(x: A, c1: C1, c2: C2, y: B)
 ```

+In fact, components are treated exactly like properties when constructors are concerned.
+All the same features and rules apply with entities as they do with classes.

 ##### Inheritance